 After the premiere of the documentary, Judge Mitchell and Secretary Diaz stayed behind to shake hands and encourage CDCR staff and inmates to be hopeful for the future and to believe in the power of change.

-“Thank you to the RJD staff that volunteered their time to put on such an inspiring event for the residents of this facility,” RJD Warden Marcus Pollard said.
+“Thank you to the RJD staff who volunteered their time to put on such an inspiring event for the residents of this facility,” RJD Warden Marcus Pollard said.
 “I’m continuously encouraged by the daily commitment they show to creating a better future for those in our care.”

 RJD’s education department was an integral part of bringing the documentary-screening event to the prison as a special treat for the inmates.
 RJD staff from the public information office, mental health leadership, community resources manager’s office, and Warden Marcus Pollard helped coordinate and host the event also attended by representatives from the San Diego County District Attorney’s Office and Assembly member Todd Gloria.